JacksonBurns/astartes/README.md

   <a href="https://doi.org/10.5281/zenodo.8147205"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.8147205.svg" alt="DOI"></a>
 </p>

+## Online Documentation
+Follow [this link](https://JacksonBurns.github.io/astartes/) for a nicely-rendered version of this README along with additional tutorials for [moving from train_test_split in sklearn to astartes](https://jacksonburns.github.io/astartes/sklearn_to_astartes.html).
+Keep reading for a installation guide and links to tutorials!

 ## Installing `astartes`
 We recommend installing `astartes` within a virtual environment, using either `venv` or `conda` (or other tools) to simplify dependency management.
 Python versions 3.7, 3.8, 3.9, 3.10, and 3.11 are supported on all platforms.